Information on Computers for Incoming

 It is recommended that your screen be bright and at least 13".
 A 14" works well.
 Depending on the manufacturer, laptops reaching 15" or larger, may start to get bulky to carry around and use up more battery to light the screen -- so please weigh that in your purchase decision.

-The built-in, on-board graphics of the Intel Core i5 and i7 CPU-equipped laptops with the latest (7th) generation Intel Kaby Lake and the earlier (4th) to (6th) generation processors perform well.
-Each generation shows improved graphics and system battery life compared with the earlier generation.
-Laptops outfitted with the lower clock speed Intel Core M series processors are not recommended, and laptops equipped with earlier than 2nd generation Intel Core 'Sandy Bridge' are not recommended.
+The built-in, on-board graphics of the Intel Core i5 and i7 -equipped laptops with the latest generation of processors (6th, 7th, 8th) perform well.
+Each generation shows improved graphics and system battery life.
+Laptops outfitted with the lower clock speed, ultra low-voltage processors Intel Core M series are not recommended.

 USING YOUR LAPTOP